tuckn/WshPolyfill/README.md

 # WshPolyfill

-Add any functions that can be used at ES5 and above have into WSH (Windows Script Host).
+Add useful functions that can be used at ES5 and above have into WSH (Windows Script Host).
 These functions are, for example, Array.forEach, JSON.parse and String.trim, etc.

 ## tuckn/Wsh series dependency